wren-lang/wren/doc/site/embedding/calling-c-from-wren.markdown

       foreign static add(a, b)
     }

-The `foreign` tells Wren that the method `add()` is declared on `Math`, but implemented in C. Both static and instance methods can be foreign.
+The `foreign` keyword tells Wren that the method `add()` is declared on `Math`, but implemented in C. Both static and instance methods can be foreign.

 ## Binding Foreign Methods